-- Do the proposed services address an important problem or need in cancer prevention and control?
-Do the proposed project strategies support desired outcomes in cancer incidence, morbidity, and/or mortality?
+- Does clear evidence exist of an important need for this public education, and can that education effectively address the need?
 Are the goals and priorities of the project responsive to the RFA? - Does the proposed project demonstrate creativity, ingenuity, resourcefulness, or imagination?
-Does it take evidence-based interventions and apply them in innovative ways, going beyond "doing what has always been done" to explore new partnerships, new audiences, or improvements to systems? - Does the program address adaptation, if applicable, of the evidence-based intervention to the target population? - Does the program address known gaps in prevention services and avoid duplication of effort?

-- If applicable, have collaborative partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than each individual organization's effort separately? - Will the project reach and serve an appropriate number of people based on the budget allocated to providing services and the cost of providing services?
+Does it take evidence-based interventions and apply them in innovative ways, going beyond "doing what has always been done" to explore new partnerships, new audiences, or improvements to systems? - Does the program address adaptation, if applicable, of the evidence-based intervention to the target population? - Does the program address known gaps in cancer prevention education and avoid duplication of effort? - If applicable, have collaborative partners demonstrated that the collaborative effort will provide a greater impact on cancer prevention and control than each individual organization's effort separately? - Will the project reach and serve an appropriate number of people based on the budget submitted?